We extend warm greetings to those who are new to the Guild, and gratitude

 who had received the inaugural Gielgud Award in 1996 at the Folger

 Shakespeare Library in Washington.
-Both honorees were delighted to welcome
+Both honorees were then delighted to welcome

 Vanessa Redgrave to

-a select company that also included her late sister Lynn, who'd been recognized
+a select company of Gielgud Award recipients that also included her late sister Lynn, who'd been recognized

 with a Gielgud trophy in 2003 at the National Arts Club in New